Before you Return to Campus

 The university requires face coverings to be worn at all times inside all campus buildings – except when alone in a private office or when eating.
 All individuals on campus in outdoor areas are expected to wear a face covering whenever physical distancing (six feet or more) is difficult or the risk of infection is high.

 If you have a health condition that makes wearing a face covering difficult you are encouraged to talk with your direct supervisor about accommodations.
-Your supervisor may ask you for documentation from your heath care provider.
+Your supervisor may ask you for documentation from your health care provider.
 The documentation does not need to provide specific information about your health condition, but will need to confirm that there is a medical reason you cannot safely wear a face covering.

 Balancing Childcare and Work